 What qualifications does the department look for when considering admitting me?

-There are four important parts of the application: your undergraduate record (including your GPA and transcript), your GRE scores, your 'personal statement,' and your letters of recommendation.
+The four most important parts of the application are: your undergraduate record (including your GPA and transcript), your GRE scores, your 'personal statement,' and your letters of recommendation.
 Before making final decisions, faculty will additionally review your CV and your writing sample.

 What should I include in the 'personal statement'?